- Concrete Countertop Home

 Countertops are either precast in the contractor’s shop or poured in place.
 Precasting allows the contractor to control the conditions during the entire process and gives easy access to any tools or equipment needed along the way.

 If delivery from the workshop or getting a larger piece into the finished space is a problem, pouring in place is an option.
-Pouring countertops in place is a messy undertaking, as well as disruptive to your home.
-From start to finish, the process may take up to 2 weeks depending on the finish.
+Pouring countertops in place can be messy, as well as disruptive in your home.
+From start to finish, the process may take a few weeks, depending on the finish.
 Discuss the entire process and timeframe with your contractor to determine the best choice for your project.

 Although individual contractors may have their own methods and techniques based on their experience, preferences or regional constraints, the overall process is generally the same: